lencap/osimages/README.md

 ```

 ## Amazon
-[Packer](http://www.packer.io/) templates to create Amazon [AMIs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).
+Also a [Packer](http://www.packer.io/) template to create an Amazon [AMIs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).

-Tested on an Apple Mac running macOS v10.14.2, but should work on any Linux OS.
+Tested from macOS v10.14.2, but should work on any Linux OS.

 * On target AWS account, create a `packer` IAM user, and attach below `PackerBuilder` policy.
   ```